+We are committed to inclusion, equity and diverse representation for our employees across our Company.
 Cryoport is an Equal Employment Opportunity employer and currently tracks gender distribution across its operations and management.
-We maintain clear policies related to anti-harassment, discrimination and retaliation, and provide and anonymous, third party-managed reporting hotline for employees to report incidents of harassment, discrimination, and policy violations.
-In 2021, Cryoport will enhance and roll out new online corporate training programs related to diversity, harassment and discrimination, so that all employees will receive, at minimum, annual training on the topics of harassment, diversity and inclusion, business ethics and code of conduct.
+We maintain clear policies related to anti-harassment, discrimination and retaliation, and provide an anonymous, third party-managed reporting hotline for employees to report incidents of harassment, discrimination, and policy violations.
+In 2021, we further enhanced our online corporate training programs related to diversity, harassment and discrimination, so that employees receive annual training on the topics of harassment, diversity and inclusion, business ethics and code of conduct.
 In addition, Cryoport's recruiting programs include targeted outreach to a variety of under-represented constituents, including minorities, women, veterans, and disabled populations to help improve recruiting efforts while gaining valuable insights from a diverse set of recruits.
 Cryoport has partnered with or targeted organizations like Hire Heroes, Career OneStop, recruiting at Historical Black Colleges, Accounting and Financial Women's Alliance, and Women in Technology.